IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/exploreAAP.md

     ![](_attachments/aapTemplatesMenu.png)

 !!!
-Info "The AAP instances is preconfigured to the Wazi aaS instance"
+Info "The AAP instance is preconfigured to the Wazi aaS instance"

     Note that because the AAP instance and the back-end z/OS system are preconfigured, no changes are needed to execute the templates and they will target your provisioned z/OS system by default.